sadatnazarli/sadatnazarli/README.md

 # 💫 About Me:
-I'm a young tech enthusiast with a strong passion for software development. <br>
+I'm a young tech enthusiast with a strong passion for software development.
-Currently, I'm focused on enhancing my skills in Python, while also diving deep into C, Bash scripting, and Go (Golang). <br>
+Currently, I'm focused on enhancing my skills in Python, while also diving deep into C, Bash scripting, and Go (Golang).
 My ultimate goal is to become a proficient software engineer who can combine technical expertise and creativity to solve complex, real-world problems.

 ## 🌐 Socials: